 On the first day of class, all students should receive the course syllabus.
-Before the end of the second week of class, all syllabi should be uploaded to a protected drive using a college computer.
-The link to the drive and instructions are sent out prior to each semester.
-This link is only accessible from a campus computer.
-Instructors teaching an online class can email Diane Mathis (Dmathis@capitalcc.edu) their syllabi and it will be posted for you.
+Before the end of the second week of class, all syllabi should be emailed to Lorraine Lee at llee@capitalcc.edu.

 All syllabi should include the following items: